openZH/covid_19/README.md

 ## Cases Canton BS
 COVID19 cases Canton of Basel-Stadt (BS) - case numbers include persons tested in the Canton of Basel-Stadt.
 The data is updated once a day (times of collection and update may vary).
 Sources are mentioned with the data.

+## Cases Canton SG
+COVID19 cases Canton of St. Gallen (SG) - case numbers include persons tested in the Canton of St. Gallen.
+The data is updated once a day (times of collection and update may vary).
+Source: https://www.sg.ch/tools/informationen-coronavirus.html

 ## Cases Canton TG
 COVID19 cases Canton of Thurgau (TG) - case numbers include persons tested in the Canton of Thurgau.
 The data is updated once a day (times of collection and update may vary).
 Source: https://twitter.com/Kanton_Thurgau/status/1239490538417672192

+## Further Cantons

-Data of further Cantons is being prepared.
-Please report official Cantonal or other government sources to us: https://twitter.com/OpenDataZH - we will check and give you feedback.
+*Important:* Please report official Cantonal or other government sources to us: https://twitter.com/OpenDataZH - we will check and give you feedback.
 Thanks!

 # Metadata and explanations
 ## Cases Canton ZH